 —Justin Carisio, author of A Quaker Officer in the Civil War: Henry Gawthrop of the 4th Delaware

 “Fighting in the Shadows should be viewed as a very successful work which will enlighten the general public and give new insight into a subject which has not received the exposure which it deserves.”

 This visually rich volume presents Harry G. Lang’s groundbreaking study of deaf people’s experiences in the Civil War.
-Based on meticulous archival research, Fighting in the Shadows reveals the stories of both ordinary and extraordinary deaf soldiers and civilians who lived during this transformative period in American history.
-Lang documents the participation of deaf soldiers in the war, whose personal tests of fortitude and perseverance have not been previously explored.
+Based on meticulous archival research, Fighting in the Shadows reveals the stories of deaf soldiers and civilians who lived during this transformative period in American history.
+Lang describes the participation of deaf soldiers in the war, whose personal tests of fortitude and perseverance have not been previously explored.
 There were also many deaf people in noncombat roles whose stories have not yet been told—clerks and cooks, nurses and spies, tradespeople supporting the armies, farmers supplying food to soldiers, and landowners who assisted (or resisted) troops during battles.
 Deaf writers, diarists, and artists documented the war.
+Lang chronicles the lives of people from all walks of life, from common soldiers who faced the daily horrors of war to the extraordinary tale of the deaf poet who was friends with Abraham Lincoln and who also taught sign language to John Wilkes Booth.
 Even deaf children contributed actively to the war efforts.

 Lang pieces together hundreds of stories, accompanied by numerous historical images, to reveal a powerful new perspective on the Civil War.
 These soldiers and civilians were not “disabled” by their deafness.
 On the contrary, despite the marginalization and paternalism they experienced in society, they were able to apply their skills and knowledge to support the causes in which they ardently believed.